Grant McIntyre (Vice President and Coordinator of Grade II Courses)

 Notes about observed matches

-Where a referee is under OFFICIAL observation by a Referee Assessor, the referee is permitted to take charge of a match one division higher than is normally permitted by the League Rules (see Handbook for current requirements)
+Where a referee is under OFFICIAL observation by a Referee Assessor, the referee is permitted to take charge of a match one division higher than is normally permitted by the League Rules (see current rules of the competitions for current requirements)

 While there is no minimum time to be at a Grade before attempting to move higher, referees should be aware that they should develop and practice their skills in the same way that players do.
 The converse is also true – referees should be ambitious to progress and update their skills and rule knowledge on a regular basis.
 Rules become out of date after a few years.
 Referees who do not update run the risk of losing their current grade.